quoteboxqa/api/source/includes/_userprofile.md

 This endpoint will update profile details of the user.

-This endpoint will simulate a scenario when a user would update profile details and save.
+This endpoint resembles a scenario when a user would update profile details and save.

 ```shell
 # HTTP REQUEST BODY